FBoucher/stream-projects/Streams/2020-03-13-Building-budget-Url-Shortener-using-Azure-Serverless.md

 Summary
 -------

-In this live stream session, Frank explains the main goal of a new project a budget friendly Url Shortener using serverless feature in Azure.
+In this live stream session, Frank explains the main goal of a new project a budget-friendly Url Shortener using serverless features in Azure.
 It should be super easy to deploy (one-click), not expensive to run, and offer control of on the EndUrl part.
-We are usinfg the new version of the Azure Functions and learning the new way to do bindings.
+We are using the new version of the Azure Functions and learning the new way to do bindings.
 And we did learn a lot... more to come :)

 Replay
 ------